3200pro/svelte-portabletext/README.md

 - Loading in data from an external source/API
 - Running expensive calculations on your `value` only once

-Here's a complete example with a `footnote` annotation, where editors focus on writing its contents, and the front-end smartly position it and define its number:
+Here's a complete example with a `footnote` annotation, where editors focus on writing its contents, and the front-end smartly position it and defines its number:

 ```svelte
 <!-- Our page's content -->